Last updated 10th June, 2025

 Keep reading for more information!

-The average cost of a home survey should be somewhere in the region of £350- £400.
+The average cost of a house survey should be somewhere in the region of £350- £400.

-However, there are a lot of factors to consider when it comes to the final house survey cost; the first being what type of survey you want to be conducted.
+However, there are a lot of factors to consider when it comes to the final house survey cost.
+The first being what type of survey you want to have conducted.

 Generally, there are five major types of house surveys, namely:

-Here is a quick review of each report and how much they cost on average:
+Here is a quick review of each report and how much, on average, each house survey costs:

-Also, it doesn’t take too long to complete, and the surveyor should be completed in about 3 hours.
+Also, it doesn’t take too long as the surveyor should be finished in about 3 hours.
 Problems such as subsidence and damp are usually noticed at this level of surveying.

 In addition, the professional surveyor might provide some solutions to fix the problems highlighted, which is of course included in the home report cost.

-As you can imagine, this is a better fit for residential homes and will set you back anywhere between £450-£1000.
+This survey is specifically directed at residential homes and will set you back anywhere between £450-£1000.

-That said, a survey should cost between £350-£500 and should take a couple of hours at most.
+A new build Snagging Report will cost between £350-£500 and should only take a couple of hours at most.

 Typically, when considering the full house survey cost, the most important factor is the size and value of the house.